 - Prequalifying questions.
 Before setting an appointment, define whether you are looking at a qualified lead—someone who may actually go down your sales funnel.
 There are at least a dozen methodologies for that, but CIENCE prefers NOTE.

 - Value proposition.
 It’s the key component of your sales pitch.
 You have to clearly show why your service can make a difference AND make your pitch client-centered.
 Make your message more about them and always bring value to the table.

 - Appointment setting.
-All of the tips above lead to this very moment.
 If you’ve had a successful communication with a prospect, this is when you’ll want to negotiate the next steps.
 This can be either by following up (in case more information is needed) or scheduling an appointment.

 Appointment setting scripts won’t do all the work for you; however, they will help connect you to the person on the other side of the line.
 Use your value proposition, personalization, and copywriter's content to engage the prospect.
-It’s also helpful to have a resource that includes common objections and ways to handle them.
+It’s also recommended to have a resource with common objections and ways to handle them.